SaiahsX/My_get_next_line/README.md

 if (**fd** < 0 || BUFFER_SIZE <= 0 || read(**fd**, NULL, 0) < 0
 ```

-The conditions above are Error handling controls; File descriptors (**fd**) are never in the negtive, only positives - they must have a content.
-Buffers must be greater than 0.
+The conditions above are Error handling controls; File descriptors (**fd**) are never in the negtive, only positives - they must have a content or exist.
+Buffer size for storing the content read from **fd** must be greater than 0.
 The **read** function is greater than 0 if the file can be opened and read and returns -1 if the file cannot be opened.
 So, checking if the file can be opened.

 ## How it works:
 The function parameter receives the file descriptor (**fd**) passed as